 Pre-surgical studies for biopsy are requested, with the result of Ameloblastoma.
-In our clinial situation, a custom 3D titanium prosthesis was designed from an alloy called the alloy is Ti-6Al-4V.
+In our clinical situation, a custom 3D titanium prosthesis was designed from an alloy called the alloy is Ti-6Al-4V.
 The head of the component is golden since a coating with titanium nitride is applied, in order to improve the hardness of the piece in its articular part and reduce wear with the passage of cycles.

 The patient's computed tomography was used to generate a 3D recreation model (Figure 3a).
 The design of the personalized prosthesis (Figure 3b) was made virtually with the 3D printed cutting guides, fossa templates to obtain condylar resection (Figure 3c) and a better fit of the prosthesis and template of prosthesis to position the holes of the titanium prosthesis.
 During surgery, the occlusion was ensured.

 Figure 3a: The patient's computed tomography was used to generate a 3D recreation model.

 Figure 3b: The design of the personalized prosthesis.

 Figure 3c: Prosthesis design, glenoid and condylar cavity template.